josephluck/internote/README.md

 #### Environment variables

-environment variables are used to plumb services together and are used as a mechanism for accessing resources at run-time, such as S3 buckets and DynamoDB tables.
+Environment variables are used to plumb services together and are used as a mechanism for accessing resources at run-time, such as S3 buckets and DynamoDB tables.
 These variables are constructed at build-time using (mostly) CDK constructs and are exported / stored for later use.

 **About process.env**